roryhackney/Social-Media-Graph-DSA/README.md

     * ProfileManager
         * Manages the profiles in the undirected graph / social network
     * Main
-        * Where you run the experiment
+        * Where you run the application
 * ADTPackage
     * DictionaryInterface
         * LinkedDictionary